 Natural resources include oil, natural gas, coal, iron, uranium, and timber.
-These assets are often referred to as wasting assets, because once they are removed from the ground or physically consumed, they cannot be replaced.
+These assets are often referred to as wasting assets.
+This is because once they are removed from the ground or physically consumed, they cannot be replaced.

 Accounting for Natural Resources

 That is to say, to determine the cost per unit of output, the capitalized cost of the natural resources is divided by the estimated output.
 This per-unit cost is then charged to depletion expense as the resources are removed.

 The company estimates that there will be a $2 million residual value at the end of the project, and so the total depletable cost is $30 million.
-Geologists estimate that the oil field will produce 15 million barrels of oil over the project’s life.
+Geologists also estimate that the oil field will produce 15 million barrels of oil over the project’s life.

-Assuming that 4.5 million barrels were produced in the current year, the depletion charge is $9 million ($4,500,000 x $2.00), and the required journal entry is:
+If 4.5 million barrels are produced this year, the depletion charge amounts to $9 million ($4,500,000 x $2.00).
+The required journal entry is:

 By convention, the credit is made directly to the asset account rather than a contra-asset account.
 The depletion expense ultimately becomes part of the cost of the oil inventory that eventually will be sold.

 This allocation can be accomplished by making the following journal entry:

 In this example, other production costs, including transportation and direct labor, must be included as part of the inventoriable cost of the oil.